What kind of outdoor TV antenna do I need?

 That’s been eliminated with TiVo’s Roamio Over-The-Air 1TB DVR.
-Their latest OTA recorded aimed specifically at the cord cutting market.
-You can record 4 shows at once on this DVR, or up to 150 hours.
+Their latest OTA DVR is aimed specifically at the cord cutting market.
+You can record 4 shows at once.
+The 1TB hard drive stores up to 150 hours of HD programming.
 It has the familiar interface that you may have seen if you ever used a TiVo as a cable subscriber.
 Except now the TV you are watching is free and coming off your antenna.

 You will need to buy your own antenna, and this TiVo will work with any of them.
 But unlike many other OTA DVRs, you won’t need to buy a separate hard drive.